Lunchworks

 Our work is not a cost, it’s an investment.

+Julia worked as a writer/producer at Manchester College where she developed and delivered a range of training programmes for corporate clients including British airways, DHL and The Post Office.
 She went into PR and organisational development 15 years ago and has worked in several local authority press offices/comms teams, and on a number of regeneration projects.
 She particularly enjoys working with arts organisations and projects involved with social change.
 She is co-founder of Mish Mash cabaret, which gives a platform to unusual and unlikely talent.

 Frankie has a background in publishing, regeneration and arts/culture.
 She has extensive experience in developing and managing a variety of projects specialising in social regeneration and culture including North City Live and Give it a Go: The £5k Challenge, a flagship social enterprise development project for Lancashire.
 She was project manager for Revealing Histories: Remembering Slavery and also delivers strategic marketing and communications leading the public engagement side of Dig Manchester, Manchester’s hugely successful community archaeology dig for five years and managing the PR for Cohesion Live.
 She is highly experienced in development work with third sector organisations, undertaking a major perception and operational review for Addiction Dependancy Solutions.